 On this page, every day, we will share digital content to provide you with engaging ways to learn, ask questions, and discover life and science in exciting new ways.

 Sign up here to receive emails with regular updates about our latest content when it is released.

 ¿Buscas contenido científico español? ¡Echa un vistazo a Vida y Ciencias en casa!

 Science is a tool, a community, and a spirit of inquiry that should be accessible to everyone, everywhere.
-So we're bringing The Lab online, with experiments you can do at home and LIVE streaming session with our facilitators.
-Every Wednesday at 4pm, we'll host 30-minute Lab livestream where we can do an experiment together!
+So we're bringing The Lab online, with experiments you can do at home and LIVE streaming sessions with our facilitators.
+Every Wednesday at 4pm, we'll host a 30-minute Lab livestream where we can do an experiment together!
 Register for the livestream or watch replays below.
 Lab@Home is brought to you by Biogen.